 Pork Tenderloin Marinade

 This Pork Tenderloin Marinade is made with fresh and bright flavors like lemon, garlic, and rosemary.
-It has a Mediterranean spirit, and only takes a few minutes to make!
+It has a Mediterranean spirit, and only takes a few minutes to make, with 5 simple ingredients!
+I always add it to my 20-minute Roasted Pork Tenderloin for a flavorful, easy dinner.

-In a bowl, combine extra virgin olive oil, freshly squeezed lemon juice, fresh lemon zest, chopped rosemary, Dijon mustard, garlic, salt, and pepper:
+In a bowl, combine all of your marinade ingredients, which consists of extra virgin olive oil, freshly squeezed lemon juice, fresh lemon zest, chopped rosemary, Dijon mustard, garlic, salt, and pepper:

 Whisk to combine:

 For other pork marinades, you can use the same marinades as this Chipotle Shrimp (marinate for 2 hours), or this Korean Kalbi Beef (marinate for 2 hours as well).
-Pork tenderloin takes well to so many different flavor themes.
+Pork tenderloin takes well to so many different flavor themes, and you can pair it with a simple side dish like Roasted Brussels Sprouts for an easy weeknight meal.
 Enjoy!

 Pork Tenderloin Marinade